brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 When the "Show more items" Button is clicked, the focused is lost.

+{: .recommendation }
-Recommendation: Focus should be on the first new displayed item.
+Focus should be on the first new displayed item.

 ## Ethics and Integrity in Procurement